Murken-0/Simple-Web-Api/README.md

 This is practice project.
 The main goal of it is to learn ASP.NET Core Web Api's.

-This project implements simple web api which works with User entity.

-The project also has a layer structure, devided into the following layers:
+This project implements simple web api which works with User entity and has a layer structure, devided into the following layers:
 - Core (Domain, Application)
 - Infrastructure (Persistense)
 - Presentation (Web Api)